jeremylrq/imstodax/README.md

 The script converts .ims files with z planes to either .tiff or .dax files, with z planes splitted, for further downstream analysis.

 1. The choice of saving as .tiff or .dax can be toggled by modifying the save_as_dax parameter.
 2. The channel list has to be inputted manually to indicate the colour that corresponds to the channel (under channel_list).
-It is also possible to modify the channels to extract only specific channels for analysis.
+It is also possible to modify the channels to extract only specific channels for analysis under the process_tiff function.
 3. The bleach parameter assumes that every other hyb round is a bleach round. e.g. 00 - Hyb 0, 01 - Hyb 0 bleach...

 # Workflow